MasterL500/TreasureChecklist-Geode/about.md

 ## Special Thanks

+- **Hiimjustin000**: special contribution for MacOS support and icon detection.
 - **Colon**: For extracting the data about the Treasure Room.
 - **Geode**: Documentation and tools to program in GD.
 - **GDP Server**: For the reference information.